 Ghandruk is a great place to start your journey because it provides stunning views of the Himalayas.
 The village is also home to many Gurung people known for their friendliness and hospitality.

 The trek to Tadapani from Ghandruk goes through a narrow path in the village, then crosses a junction where the trail splits into two.
-One of the trails leads to Kommorong and ABC while the other one goes to Tadapani.
+One of the trails leads to Kommorong and ABC, while the other goes to Tadapani.

-The trail towards Tadapani has steps cut into rocks, and after 10 minutes of climbing, you will reach the first viewpoint which offers a stunning view of majestic mountains like Mt Annapurna South, Mt Himchuli, Mt Ganga Purna, Mt Annapurna III and Mt Machapuchare (fishtail).
+The trail towards Tadapani has steps cut into rocks.
+After 10 minutes of climbing, you will reach the first viewpoint, which offers a stunning view of majestic mountains like Mt Annapurna South, Mt Himchuli, Mt Ganga Purna, Mt Annapurna III, and Mt Machapuchare (fishtail).
 These mountains will stay with you as you continue on the trail.

 From here, the trail becomes steeper as you ascend for about 45 minutes.
-Along the way, you will pass a small waterfall and eventually reach Bhaisi Kharka, a small village located in the far western region of Nepal.
+Along the way, you will pass a small waterfall and eventually reach Bhaisi Kharka, a small village in Nepal’s far western region.
 This village is approximately 5 km from Ghandruk.

 This trek will take you through dense forests, where you will see tall Rhododendron trees.
-The trail is very beautiful, and at certain points, you will see a view of the mountains through the branches of the trees.
+The trail is lovely, and at specific points, you will see a view of the mountains through the branches of the trees.
 The trek will take around 2 hours to reach Tadapani, where you can have lunch.
-In the evening, you will have a perfect view of the sunset from this point.
+You will have a perfect view of the sunset from this point in the evening.